ceramic and textile artist

 Projects and commissions have allowed a range of ideas to be explored and the resulting studies include:

-casting the past: Sherborne House
+casting the past: barns, buildings & Sherborne House

 On returning to Dorset, a barn conversion meant removing marks, materials and memories from an old clunch building.
 Determined to record these traces from the past, Jane took clay moulds and hand pressed porcelain to make delicate and evocative white casts.